swiftlang/swift-org-website/_posts/2023-06-12-introducing-swift-openapi-generator.md

 }
 ```

->Note: While the sample code above uses the [URLSession-based client transport](https://github.com/apple/swift-openapi-urlsession), there are other client transport implementations, and you can even create your own!
+>Note: While the sample code above uses the [URLSession-based client transport](https://github.com/apple/swift-openapi-urlsession), there are other client transport implementations, or you can create your own.

 ### Using Generated API Server Stubs